 Types of Electric Generators

 The classification of electric generators depend on the type of electrical energy that is produced, which is either direct current or alternating current.

-- AC generators: These generators are known as single-phase generators and are limited to 25kW.
+- AC generators: AC generators are known as single-phase generators and are limited to 25kW.